wbreeze/poui/docs/Etapa07.md

 ## Add drag and drop

 In this stage we'll develop the initial drag and drop ability.
-The goal is to enable a dragged item to be dropped:
+The goal is to enable a dragged item to be dropped.
+Looking at the spec, dragging is only related to reordering items.
+It doesn't create groups nor place items in groups.
-- in-between items to reorder it
+Thus we want to drag in-between items to reorder them.
-- on another item to create a group with it
-- on a group to add it to the group

 The item can be dragged whether it is by itself or in a group.
-The position within a group is immaterial.
-We'll add it to the top or bottom of the group, whichever is convenient.

 We're greatful for
 [this post on Medium from freeCodeCamp](https://medium.freecodecamp.org/reactjs-implement-drag-and-drop-feature-without-using-external-libraries-ad8994429f1a)